corda/corda-docs-portal/content/en/docs/corda-os/4.5/tutorial-cordapp.md

 tags:
 - tutorial
 - cordapp
-title: Running the example CorDapp
+title: Running a sample CorDapp
 ---

-# Running an example CorDapp
+# Running a sample CorDapp

-To help you get up and running on Corda, a number of example CorDapps for both Java and Kotlin are available from the [Corda page on GitHub](https://github.com/corda) &mdash;
+To help you get up and running on Corda, a number of sample CorDapps for both Java and Kotlin are available from the [Corda page on GitHub](https://github.com/corda) &mdash;
  see the [Java samples repository](https://github.com/corda/samples-java) and the [Kotlin samples repository](https://github.com/corda/samples-kotlin).
-This topic describes how to deploy and run an example CorDapp.
+This topic describes how to deploy and run a sample CorDapp.

 {{< note >}}
-If you'd like to deploy and run an example CorDapp as you work through this topic, ensure that you’ve [set up your development environment](getting-set-up.md) before proceeding.
+If you'd like to deploy and run a sample CorDapp as you work through this topic, ensure that you’ve [set up your development environment](getting-set-up.md) before proceeding.
 {{< /note >}}

 ## Scenario

 The local Corda network includes one notary, and three nodes, each representing a party in the network.
 A Corda node is an individual instance of Corda representing one party in a network.
 For more information on nodes, see the [node documentation](key-concepts-node.md).

-The example CorDapp allows nodes to agree IOUs with each other, as long as they obey the following contract rules:
+The sample CorDapp allows nodes to agree IOUs with each other, as long as they obey the following contract rules:

 * The IOU’s value is strictly positive
 * A node is not trying to issue an IOU to itself

-This section describes how to deploy and run the example CorDapp on the following four test nodes:
+This section describes how to deploy and run the sample CorDapp on the following four test nodes:

 * **Notary**, which runs a notary service
 * **PartyA**